[40%, sampled in Kyrgyzstan]

-Көк Бөру – Kök Böru vodka (or Kok Boru vodka, if you want).
-This one is from Kyrgyzstan (like the few others before it), and it even has specific Kyrgyz letters in its name: the “ө” is usually transliterated as “ö”.
+This one is called Көк Бөру – Kök Böru vodka (or Kok Boru if you want).
+It’s from Kyrgyzstan (like the few others before it), and it has a specific Kyrgyz letter in its name: the “ө” is usually transliterated as “ö”.
 Awesöme!

-I found this one in the little village of Tamga, and I shared it with my Japanese friend, the same guy who had previously finished the bottle of with me.
 Those were days of quiet happiness.
 During the day, I would go out and take photographs of the lake and the mountains.
-The Japanese guy would go running or something.
-At night, we would get together in the guesthouse, share good food and (more or less) good drinks, and listen to Classical music.
+Hide would go running or play the flute.
+At night, we would get together in the guesthouse, share some good food and some (more or less) good drinks, and listen to classical music.

 About Kök Böru, though: it was certainly not expensive – 150 Som for 500ml, making it less than 4€/700ml.
 So that was good.
 I thought the bottle design was tolerable at best.

 The taste okayish.
 It wasn’t overly rough and maybe even a bit sweet.
 But there wasn’t much in terms of an aftertaste.
 It was just alcohol.

 Kök Böru wasn’t a terrible vodka.
 The way to drink it was to chill it and have it in a mixed drink and be fine with it.